LADSoft/OrangeC/doc/olink/OLink Command Line Options.md

 ### DLL control

- The swicth --output-def is used to ask the downloader (dlpe) to generate a .DEF file with dll exports.
+ The switch --output-def is used to ask the downloader (dlpe) to generate a .DEF file with dll exports.
 This switch only has meaning when creating dlls.

 >     OLink /T:DLL32 /c --output-def test.def /o test.exe c0dpe.o test.o clwin.l climp.l